Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - At home this year, Carolina has two wins against the spread and is 2-1 overall.

-- At home, the Panthers have one win ATS (1-1) as 1-point underdogs or more.
+- At home, as 1-point underdogs or greater, the Panthers have one win ATS (1-1).

-- This year, in three home games, Carolina has not gone over the total.
+- Carolina has not hit the over in three home games this season.

-- The average total in Panthers home games this season is 45.2 points, 0.8 fewer than this outing's over/under (46).
+- Panthers home games this season average 45.2 total points, 0.8 fewer than this matchup's over/under (46).

-- On the road, the Vikings are winless ATS (0-1) as 1-point favorites or more.
+- The Vikings are winless ATS (0-1) as 1-point favorites or more on the road.

 Powered by Data Skrive.